FAQ

 Will I make money as a somatic sex educator?

 It depends on you!
 Are you an entrepreneur?
-Have some experience with marketing?
-Already have a practice working with clients?
-Connected in with other health care practitioners?
+Do you have some experience with marketing?
+Do you already have a practice working with clients?
+Are you connected with other health care practitioners?
 There are so many ways to weave SSE with the awesome qualities of who you are!
 If you are not connected and are not motivated, this certification alone does not guarantee income.

 Is SSE legal?